 No one starts off being an industry leader.
 It takes time effort and true talent.
 Think about where you want your business to be in five years.
 Don’t try to jump ahead of what you can actually deliver.
 Choose the price that reflects the value of your product and gives you room to grow.

-How to Start an eCommerce Store: Communicate Your Tone in One Second
+Online Branding for Your Ecommerce Store: Communicate Your Tone in One Second

 Pretend you’re scrolling through Facebook.
 You stumble on a sponsored post of a pet bed.
 How long would you look at the ad?
 One second is probably too generous.
 You would either know you liked it immediately or your brain would file it under “don’t care” and you would continue scrolling until you found something appealing to you that instant.